evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40_Touring/_index.md

 ## Performance

-The BMW i5 eDrive40 Touring has a maximum power of 250 KW (340 hp/335 bhp).
-The total torque is 430 nm (317 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6.1 seconds.
-The top speed is 193 km/h.
+The BMW i5 eDrive40 Touring has a maximum power of 250 KW (340 hp/335 bhp) and a total torque of 430 nm (317 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6.1 seconds and has a top speed of 193 km/h (120.0 mph).

 ## Battery, range, and charging